 - Editors-in-chief are members of academic universities, and their payments are independent of their journal activities.
-They will not be paid for their journal activities, and they are free to choose this extra duty.
+They will not be paid for their journal activities and are free to choose this extra duty.
 Therefore, they are entirely independent of their role in the Journal.

-- Because of the EIC's independence from Briefland (as the publisher), a decision-making process of a journal is entirely separate from our commercial interests.
+- Because of the EIC's independence from Brieflands (as the publisher), a decision-making process of a journal is entirely separate from our commercial interests.

 - On the other side, we also don't pay any salary to our editors.
 Therefore, we reflect any concern or complaint against our editors to the journal owner without any limitation or consideration from our side.